mantidproject/mantid/docs/source/algorithms/ReflectometryBackgroundSubtraction-v1.rst

 the axis which is integrated over when finding the region of interest and the background range is taken from the :literal:`InputWorkspaceIndexSet`.
 Note when using the average pixel fit method the background must only be one region either side of the peak.
 If any more regions are given the background will be taken as all the spectra between the highest and lowest spectra entered excluding the peak.
 This is done using :ref:`algm-LRSubtractAverageBackground`.

-Once the background has been calculated using one of these methods it is then subtracted from the input workspace.

 Usage
 -----